frmichel/flickr-statistics/README.md

 - (i) the number and rate of uploads to Flickr (see http://www.flickr.com/photos/franckmichel/6855169886/), and
 - (ii) produce statistical reports about explored photos and compare them with other unexplored photos in order to figure out what makes explored photos special (see http://www.flickr.com/photos/franckmichel/8825511026/ for some tentative conclusions).

-This 2nd point deals with number of views, comments, favorites, tags, groups, the at time which photos were posted (upload time), and some characteristics about photo owners: number of photos that they have, and number of member sthey follow.
+This 2nd point deals with number of views, comments, favorites, tags, groups, the time at which photos were posted (upload time), and some characteristics about photos' owners: number of photos they have, and number of members they follow.

-Tools allow to report statistics either globally over a period of time, or monthly.
+Tools allow to report statistics either monthly or over a given period of time.

 ## REPORTS:

-Reports fall in several categories.
+Reports fall into several categories.

 - uploads: total number of photos uploaded every day, hour by hour
 - activity about explored and non-explored photos: